jainvipin/tutorial/README.md

 vagrant@tutorial-node1:~$ ifconfig eth0
 vagrant@tutorial-node1:~$ netctl version
 ```

+**Note**:
+- On Windows, you will need a ssh client to be installed like putty, cygwin etc.
+- The username/password for the VMs is vagrant/vagrant

 In the above output, you'll see:
 - `docker0` interface corresponds to the linux bridge and its associated